 - Sonicare toothbrush (most effective with my kids, recommended by the pediatric dentist, something about the vibration of the toothbrush)

 - Swimming in chlorine pools frequently We saw a noticeable reduction over one spring break week spent daily in the pool.
 We saw even more reduction over a summer when swimming occurred 4 days/week.
 Remember, this is a 2-child data set.
 However, I suspect the chlorine kills the bacteria or changes the mouth flora.
+Update as of 1/23/20: despite not swimming in chlorinated pools for the last 3 months, the reduction of black stains on our kids’ teeth seems to be holding steady.

 - Listerine mouthwash (helpful for my husband)